kei-kheng/wildfire_inpainting/README.md

     - [X] 'Agents: Explored region' noise
     - [ ] Other types of noise
 - [ ] Improvement of random walk policy
+- [ ] Upload zipped folders of dataset to GitHub

 **Check logbook for saved links that might be useful!**